smncd/php-retask/README.md

 PHP retask
 ==========

-This is a PHP port of the [retask library](https://github.com/kushaldas/retask) written by Kushal Das.
+This is a PHP port of the [retask python module](https://github.com/kushaldas/retask) written by Kushal Das.

 retask is a lightweight library used to create distributed task queues using Redis.